 He suggests it may be the “social engagement and interaction of work,” a so-called “aerobic component.”
 Maybe this aerobic component works for you physically as well, the CDC study suggests.

 There are many happy and healthy retirees who savor the time to travel and do whatever else they want when they want to do it.
 But the CDC study suggests that if you haven’t or can’t plan for it physically, emotionally, and economically, you could be headed toward a downward spiral.

-Another study in 2013 suggested that retirement increases the likelihood of clinical depression by 40 percent, and the risk of having at least one diagnosed physical condition by about 60 percent.
+Another study suggested that retirement increases the likelihood of clinical depression by 40 percent, and the risk of having at least one diagnosed physical condition by about 60 percent.

 In an interview with Next Avenue, however, the author acknowledged that his conclusion was “in some sense counterintuitive” because common wisdom is that “people retire and kind of lose their will to go on.”